MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase2.md

 Use the following information for Phase 2 of migrating from AD RMS to Azure Information Protection.
 These procedures cover step 5 from [Migrating from AD RMS to Azure Information Protection](migrate-from-ad-rms-to-azure-rms.md).

+When you cannot migrate all clients at once, run these procedures for batches of clients.
+For each client that you migrate, add them to the **AIPMigrated** group that you created earlier for onboarding controls.

 ## Step 5.
-Prepare clients for migration

-For most migrations, it is not practical to migrate all clients at once, so you will likely migrate clients in batches.
-This means that for a period of time, some clients will be using Azure Information Protection and some will still be using AD RMS.

-If you cannot migrate all users at the same time, deploy a pre-migration script to all Windows computers.

-You can use Group Policy or another software deployment mechanism to deploy this script.

-1. Create a new Active Directory security group, named **AIPMigrated**.
-Do not assign any

-## Step 6.
 Reconfigure clients to use Azure Information Protection

 For Windows computers that use Office 2016 click-to-run desktop apps: